Walkthrough guide for Google Threat Intelligence group administrators

 • Already integrated identity provider services

-If users have accounts in any of the 4 services (Google, GitHub, Twitter, Microsoft), they can use those services to authenticate on our platform.
+If users have accounts in any of the 3 services (Google, GitHub, Microsoft), they can use those services to authenticate on our platform.
 For more information, refer to this document.
 Please note that users can always use one of these accounts without having to modify the Google Threat Intelligence enterprise group SSO configuration, but once configured, no one no longer will be able to authenticate on the platform via common credentials.

 • SAML

-For configuring SAML administrators can check out this guide example for Okta and replicate it to the preferred identity provider.
+For configuring SAML, group administrators can check out these guide examples for Okta,Ping or Entra ID and replicate it to the preferred identity provider.
 The information needed to configure it is shown when selecting the Other (SAML) option in the Identity provider dropdown element.
 Please note that for forcing users to only authenticate via SAML, a checkbox is provided.
 If this checkbox is not selected, users can use both methods of authentication: SAML and common credentials.
 We recommend allowing both authentication mechanisms during SAML configuration to avoid losing access to the platform in case of any misconfiguration.

+The information needed to configure it is shown when selecting the Other (OIDC) option in the Identity provider dropdown element.
+Please note that for forcing users to only authenticate via OIDC, a checkbox is provided.
+If this checkbox is not selected, users can use both methods of authentication: OIDC and common credentials.
+We recommend allowing both authentication mechanisms during OIDC configuration to avoid losing access to the platform in case of any misconfiguration.

 Back to top